MidnattLantern/hidoc/README.md

 - In terminal:
 `npm start`
 You may need to change the directory
-...

-Components:
-===
-Most JavaScript components can be found inside `src > components`, exceptions are documented later, Every corresponding CSS component can be found inside `src > styles`, These details are important if the `.js` needs to be relocated.
-In that case, the directory path needs to be edited inside `apps.py`.

 Agile development:
 ===
 This section covers the tactical approach taken before and during development.

-The user stories list priority features with a number.
-The higher the number, the less important those features are.
-HiDoc uses an agile approach, meaning the less important user stories were only developed after the current priority was polished to a standard sufficient to be deployed.
+Waterfall:
+HiDoc is a waterfall project until these features are complete:
+- sign up
+- sign in
+- sign out
+- create project
+- edit project
+- delete project
+- browse projects
+- watch project
+- unwatch project
+- browse watching projects

+One these features are complete, additional features are agile, meaning HiDoc can afford compromises of additional features before February 13:th.

+Referenced by Code Institute's proejct Moments:
+---
 HiDoc is a project following criteria with expectations set by Code Institute.
 Code Institute did provide a training project that satisfied all the expectations.
 To secure the highest chance of passing the expectations, this project follows a similar model to that training project.
-These are the features on a table from the Code Institutes training project, as well as hot HiDoc remix features:
-- CI Training project - HiDoc
-- post - project
-- like - watch
-- comment - documentation
-- follow - watch list
 The HiDoc equivalents, however, are not copies masked behind a different name.
 For instance, the comments from the Code Institute Training project are created by the read-only user, whereas the documentation is created by the owner.
 The watch and follow models from the training are separate features from the training project, whereas HiDoc merges them into one.

-Better underpromising than an unstable product
+Better underpromising than delivering an unstable product:
 ---
-There is no recorded evidence, but at a point during development, HiDoc's functionality was all set.
-There was a search bar that would filter the Browse page according to its text input.
-There was a watching projects section that would filter according to who was signed in and what projects they were watching.
-There was a search artist that would reveal a list of all the artists on HiDoc, and the "my page" would list all the projects of that artist.

-I regret to document this, but I had to cut out of these valuable features.
+Due to burnout, there are some compromises.
+The source code have traces of the following features:
+- find other artists
+- search projects/ artists
+- edit documentation
+- add image to documentation
 These features are not available on the first release.
-With these named features, you couldn't sign up, create a new project or delete a project.
-During the attempt to recover the CRUD functionality, the filtering system crashed.
-I did all I could to recover both the CRUD functionality and the filtering options before the first release (13:th February), however, neither I, nor my mentor, nor my very patient tutors were able to recover them both.
-After severe panic attacks and hopeless evenings, I, unfortunately, had to take the agile approach to hide the filter features on the front end.
-The code and attempts for the filtering options are still in the source code so that they can be implemented as future features.

-The "watch project" feature remains "watch project" in the source code, but has temporarily been renamed "like project" in the UI to make sense with the current context.

-As of documenting this, there are five days left.
-I need to cut out features so that I can polish the user interface and clean up the code.

-Artistic therapy as agile development
----
-As I'm documenting this, I've gone through enough stress and many panic attacks throughout the development of HiDoc, and at this point, I'm drained.
-I can't do much more back and logic, my hands are shaking and my head is hot.
-At the bottom of the abyss, I remembered what I enjoyed the most throughout my journey in the Full Stack Course: CSS styling.
-There are five days left until my deadline.
-Instead of recovering the features that require filtering, I'm spending my energy on the visual presentation.
-HiDoc didn't have much visuals going on before this point, but that lack became my therapy for the moment.
+But the code remain in the source code, so that they can be resumed as future features.

 Abounded features
 ---
-There are some unused features left in the code.
-These features during development were deemed unnecessary, or unprioritized.
-This was an agile approach, to not delete them in case they would be of value in the future.
-Some of those features are:
+There are some features abounded, deemed irrelevant for what HiDoc is trying to achieve.
+During early development, they seemed like relevant featueres.
+These are the features:
 - the ability to watch an artist,
 - the ability to search artists,
 - a watch project counter,
 - a watch artist counter,
 - commenting on a project.

-Underdelivered features
----
-These features couldn't be delivered due to incompetence:
-- include an image as a part of project documentation.
-There are traces of code with attempts to achieve these features, which remain undeleted so that they can be implemented as future features when I've had more time to figure things out.

-Features
-===

-Project create and edit form
----
-Spare the naming anxiety:
-- When an artist account creates a new project, they have four options: upload an image ("feature poster"), give the project a title, give the project a description, and a hyperlink to any website, such as Artstation where they've also uploaded the project.
-- The feature poster is mandatory, an error message will appear if they refuse to publish one, but the other fields are optional.
-For many artists/ illustrators, making up a name or a description for their project can be a source of anxiety, so HiDoc doesn't expect them to provide that right away.
-- Warning messages are present on all fields, which makes sense for the Deplyed Link that will reject an invalid URL.
-But for Title and description, they don't have any known uses but they do provide merits for potential unknown bugs.

-Documentation
----
-- The owner of a project can add paragraphs, write about their project and add content at any time.